 Proper Nutrition for the Elderly Suffering from Covid-19

-One of the essential things for Covid-19 disease in the elderly is to have the proper nutrition to maintain normal body functioning.
-In the Covid-19 condition, especially in the elderly, who are also naturally prone to dehydration, we should hydrate the body and address any respiratory problems.
-Caregivers in this age group also need to consider the possibility of losing weight due to new conditions in which the body has a high metabolism, and in which the body is prone to secondary constipation or infections.
+It’s essential to keep a careful eye on nutrition during the Covid-19 era, to maintain normal body functioning.
+This is particularly important in the elderly, who are also naturally prone to dehydration; we should hydrate the body and address any respiratory problems.
+Caregivers in this age group also need to consider the possibility of losing weight due to new conditions in which the body has a high metabolism.

-The elderly’s diet should contain antioxidants and vitamins A, C, E that are found in a variety of fresh fruits and vegetables.
-Liquid vegetable oils such as corn, sunflower, soybean, sesame, and olive are good sources of vitamin E, and their balanced consumption can help enhance the power of the immune system.
-It is essential to explain to the patient the importance of consuming fluids and eating a proper high-fiber diet.
+The elderly’s diet should contain antioxidants and vitamins A, C, E found in various fresh fruits and vegetables.
+Liquid vegetable oils such as corn, sunflower, soybean, sesame, and olive are good sources of vitamin E, and their balanced consumption can help enhance the immune system’s power.
+It is vital to explain to the patient the significance of consuming fluids and eating a proper high-fibre diet.

 Recommendations for the Nutrition of the Elderly with Covid-19

-- Daily consumption of 3 to 3.5 liters of fluids and lowering body temperature to prevent dehydration
+- Daily consumption of 3 to 3.5 litres of fluids and lowering body temperature to prevent dehydration.

-- Emphasis on eating more high-fiber foods such as barley bread, whole grains, and fresh vegetables and fruits to prevent constipation
+- Emphasis on eating more high-fibre foods such as barley bread, whole grains, and fresh vegetables and fruits to prevent constipation.

 - Food sources rich in vitamin E include sunflower seeds, wheat germ, potatoes, and shrimp.